-The Authority carries out a programme that ensures all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
+The Authority carries out a programme that ensures all Property, Plant and Equipment required to be measured at current value is revalued at least every five years.
 All properties were valued by an external valuer (Hardie Brack Chartered Surveyors).
-Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The last valuation was completed in March 2015 and becomes effective as at 31/03/2015.
+Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+The last complete property portfolio valuation was completed in March 2019 and became effective as at 31/03/2019.
 Valuations of vehicles, plant, furniture and equipment are based on historical prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.